International Vaccine Allocation: An Optimization Framework: Literature Review

 \section{Literature Review}

-This paper develops an optimization framework for vaccine allocation during a global pandemic.
 The COVID-19 pandemic triggered a wave of research related to prediction of disease trajectory, estimation of disease characteristics, and operational decision-making regarding interventions to control the disease.
-There are several surveys of pandemic-related research in the management science and operations management literature \cite{GuptaEtAl_MSOM_2022, Choi_AOR_2021, JordanEtAl_IEEE_2021, Kaplan_MSOM_2020}.
-In particular, Jordan \textit{et al.} note a gap in the literature in the area of decision support \cite{JordanEtAl_IEEE_2021}, which is one purpose of our paper.

-We divide our literature review into two parts, one focused on epidemiological compartment models, including optimization approaches based on these models, and another focused on vaccine allocation.
-Although the recent COVID-19 pandemic is a focal point of our literature review, the approach we outline in subsequent sections generalizes to future pandemics.
+There are several surveys of pandemic-related research in the management science and operations management literature \citep{GuptaEtAl_MSOM_2022, Choi_AOR_2021, JordanEtAl_IEEE_2021, Kaplan_MSOM_2020}.
+In particular, Jordan \textit{et al.} note a gap in the literature in the area of decision support \citep{JordanEtAl_IEEE_2021}, which is one purpose of our paper.
+Although the recent COVID-19 pandemic is a focal point of our literature review, our modeling approach generalizes to future pandemics.